jcalepos146/US-Economic-Simulator/README.md

 🌐 **[Open MACROSCOPE](](https://jcalepos146.github.io/US-Economic-Simulator/)/)**

-Replace `YOUR-GITHUB-USERNAME` and `YOUR-REPOSITORY` with the values from your GitHub Pages URL after deployment.

 > MACROSCOPE is an educational and analytical model.
 Its forecasts, risk scores, and shock effects are not official forecasts, investment advice, or causal estimates.